Kong/terraform-provider-konnect/CONTRIBUTING.md

 # Contributing

+## Releasing new versions

+This repository is configured to automatically build and release new versions of the provider.
+To release a new version, raise a pull request containing your changes to `openapi.yaml` only.
+Label this pull request with `patch`, `minor` or `major` and GitHub Actions will build a new version of the provider.

+Once the PR is merged to `main`, a new release will automatically be created and published to the Terraform registry.

+## Local Generation
 This provider is generated from `openapi.yaml` using Speakeasy.
 To test a new version, use the following steps:

 - Run `make speakeasy`